logo

 app.set_route('/some/other/path', other_path, state.METHOD_GET_POST)

-You pop from application table via method Application.pop_route, or get internal table via Application.routes property.
-Each path can have only one handler, but one handler can be use for more path.
+You can pop from the application table via method Application.pop_route, or get the internal table via Application.routes property.
+Each path can have only one handler, but one handler can be used for more paths.

 Regular expression routeslink | top

-As in other wsgi connectors, or frameworks if you want, there are way how to define routes with getting part of url path as parameter of handler.
-PoorWSGI call them regular expression routes.
-You can use it in nice human-readable form or in your own regular expressions.
-Basic use is define by group name.
+As in other WSGI connectors (or frameworks, if you prefer), there is a way to define routes that capture part of the URL path as a parameter of the handler.
+PoorWSGI calls them regular expression routes.
+You can use them in a nice human-readable form or in your own regular expressions.
+Basic use is defined by group name.

 # group regular expression